BECAE-test/CNR-CIMAF/Gorgona/readme.txt

 6.2 A window will open, asking for the following inputs:

-- Size Start (e.g., 0)
+- Size Start (0)
-- Size End (e.g., 50)
+- Size End (50)
-- Pruning (e.g., 25)
+- Pruning (25)
-- Folder containing the "motifs" directory (e.g., GOrGONA-main)
+- Folder containing the "motifs" directory (in this case "GOrGONA-main")

-6.3 After entering these details, click Save to proceed.
+6.3 After entering these details, click Start to proceed.

 #### Step 7: Visualizing and Analyzing the Graphs